-For over 30 years, Fannie Mae Multifamily has been a reliable source of mortgage capital for the secondary mortgage market, primarily through our Delegated Underwriting and Servicing (DUS®) model is the premier financing platform in the multifamily market.
+For over 30 years, Fannie Mae Multifamily has been a reliable source of mortgage capital for the secondary mortgage market, primarily through our Delegated Underwriting and Servicing (DUS®) model, the premier financing platform in the multifamily market.
 Our DUS MBS, backed by a single asset, transforms a mortgage loan into a more liquid asset, which increases available funds in the financial system.

 Creating a DUS MBS begins with a multifamily loan made by one of our DUS lenders to a multifamily borrower — generally for-profit corporations, limited liability companies, partnerships, real estate investment trusts, and individuals who invest in real estate for cash flow and equity returns — to finance the purchase or refinance of a multifamily property (property types include conventional multifamily, cooperative housing, dedicated student housing, manufactured housing, and seniors housing).